 In my experience, Product Managers are in charge of owning the product, defining and executing strategy, communicating with clarity, and rallying stakeholders.
 In my role as a Product Manager, I have been able to work with just about every department in our organization.
 There‘re not many roles that afford you that opportunity.
 I am constantly learning from stakeholders across our organization.
-I believe to be a successful Product Manager, you have to be passionate about the mission of your organization, enjoy being scrappy and collaborating with a cross-functional team to solve a problem, and are committed to honing your craft, which requires being curious and open to constructive criticism and feedback at every step of the way.
+I believe, you have to be passionate about the mission of your organization, enjoy being scrappy and collaborating with a cross-functional team to solve a problem, and are committed to honing your craft, which requires being curious and open to constructive criticism and feedback at every step of the way to be a successful Product Manager.

 Challenge #4: Building a Productive Team

 Product Managers are becoming more and more collaborative.
 To be successful you need to be able to not only empathize with your external customers, but also with your internal customers or team members.
 Every time I have a new team member, I try to ask them, “What are your goals?
 How can I help support you in getting there?”
-I believe that when your team members know you are invested in their happiness and goals at work, it makes for a more productive and positive working environment.
+It makes for a more productive and positive working environment, when your team members know you are invested in their happiness and goals at work.

 Challenge #5: Managing Yourself